gohugoio/hugo/docs/content/doc/usage.md

-          --port="1313": port to run web server on, default :1313 -S, --server=false: run a (very) simple web server -s, --source="": filesystem path to read files relative from --uglyurls=false: use /filename.html instead of /filename/
-      -v, --verbose=false: verbose output
+          --port="1313": port to run web server on, default :1313 -S, --server=false: run a (very) simple web server -s, --source="": filesystem path to read files relative from --uglyurls=false: if true, use /filename.html instead of /filename/ -v, --verbose=false: verbose output
           --version=false: which version of hugo
       -w, --watch=false: watch filesystem for changes and recreate as needed